-Colorado butterfly plant numbers have fluctuated greatly since 1986 (Figure 4, Table 2), but the average has not changed much over the same time period (average for first ten years = 5976; average for most recent ten years = 5698).
-The 25-year average is 6602 flowering plants.
-A regression line is superimposed on Figure 4 as preliminary indication of population trend (Figure 4).
-However, the regression line is not a statistical representation of trend as best determined by population viability analysis.
-Moreover, results provide multi-year fluctuations that differ for any given consecutive period over the course of monitoring (e.g., 1988-1995, 1999-2008, 2009-2015).
-Fluctuation periods have ranged from 1-5 years above and below the mean.
+COBP numbers have fluctuated greatly since the start of monitoring (Figure 4, Table 2), but the average has not changed much over the same time period (average for first ten years = 5976; average for the full 29-year period = 6688).
+A regression line is superimposed as preliminary indication of population trend (Figure 4).
+Results from each of the creeks are presented separately on the following pages.
+The regression line is not a statistical representation of trend and only Crow Creek data have an R2 value greater than 50%.
+Nevertheless, these graphs and superimposed regression lines provide an overview of changes over time (1988-2016) that provide a better picture of trend than past conventions (see cover).

 Figure 4.
-Colorado butterfly plant population trends, WAFB (1986, 1988-2015)
+Colorado butterfly plant population trends, WAFB (1988-2016)